gnif/LookingGlass/doc/performance.rst

 ----------------

 The Linux display and Windows guest have independent clocks.
 Looking Glass does not subtract their raw timestamps.
-The producer reports durations, while periods, generations and deadlines identify a matching cadence event.
+The server reports durations, while periods, generations and deadlines identify a matching cadence event.
 The Transport band is left absent when that match is not valid.